asrosner/library-management-system/README.md

 ### source`

 The node/express backend and React projects are subfolders of the library-management-system folder.
 Download the source from GitHub.
 Execute "npm install" in both frontend and backend to resolve dependencies.
+Modify the db.js file in the backend folder to include the correct database access information.

 ## Running the application